KPZ fluctuations in the planar stochastic heat equation

 be the one-dimensional heat kernel.

 \begin{theorem} The Wick-ordered version, Definition \ref{d:1dshe}, of the one-dimensional stochastic heat equation \eqref{she1} with space-time noise has the following unique solution:

+where $(\basis_j)_{j\ge 1}$ are bounded functions forming an orthonormal basis of $L^2(\mathbb R^2)$.
 Here $b$ is a one-dimensional Brownian bridge from $0$ to $x$ in time $t$.
 The limit exists in $L^2(P)$ and coincides with the It\^o solution of \eqref{she1}.
 The corresponding polymer measure $M_\xi$ coincides with the continuum directed polymer constructed in \cite{AKQ2}.
 It has the shift representation

 \end{theorem} Next, we show that on appropriate scales, the solution $u$ of the planar Wick-ordered heat equation \eqref{2dshe} has KPZ fluctuations.
 In particular, we prove the following. \begin{theorem} For any $t>0$ and $a\in \mathbb R$ as $N\to \infty$, with $\varsigma=\delta_0$ we have